Historic gatehouse to be given new lease of life as part of The Hepworth Wakefield Garden development

 The generous contribution comes from facilities management supplier Wilkes Group, founded in 1946 by Gerald Aulton Wilkes.
 Wilkes Group was the last owner and occupier of the now empty Rutland Mills complex which shares the waterfront site with The Hepworth Wakefield, where they operated from 1974 until 2007.
 Rutland Mills was built in the 1870s by Isaac Briggs, a retired railway contractor, and originally operated as a worsted spinning mill.

 As part of the development plans, a small Victorian gatehouse which sits within the garden and formed part of the Grade II-Listed Rutland Mills site, will be restored and brought back into use as an expansion of the gallery’s catering offer.
-The gatehouse is planned to open in time for The Hepworth Wakefield’s annual Christmas Market (22 – 24 November and 29 November – 1 December) to serve warming treats.

-Simon Wilkes, Director of Wilkes Group said: ‘We were really excited to hear about what THW is trying to achieve on our former site and wanted to show our support for what will be a wonderful addition for Wakefield.
+Simon Wilkes, Director of Wilkes Group said: ‘We were really excited to hear about what The Hepworth is trying to achieve on our former site and wanted to show our support for what will be a wonderful addition for Wakefield.
 It is a fitting way to remember my grandfather Gerald Wilkes who further developed our group of companies on the site all those years ago.’